 Tickets or passes are needed for admission to the main venue.
 There is NO allocated seating.
 The Old Fort main festival venue has limited capacity.
-For peace of mind we recommend you book tickets early, the online tickets booking will be available later.
-A limited number of tickets will also be available at the Old Fort reception from the beginning of February 2014.
+A limited number of tickets will also be available at the Old Fort reception from 7th February 2017 .

 Zanzibar is served by a number of ferry companies to/from Dar es Salaam.
 There are several fast (2hr) hydrofoil crossings daily plus several slower (4hr) vessels.
 Non Residents should expect to pay up to US$50 incl port tax one-way.